TurtleEngr/davinci-installer/README.md

 ## Create a general installer with EPM

-This packaging tool will create: rpm and deb package for the most common Linux distributions.
+This packaging tool will create: rpm and deb packages for the most common Linux distributions.
 It will also create dgm MacOS packages.
 Often the most of the package configuration can be the same for the different OS distributions.